321 Chapel Street

 Results and Impact

-Girls’ Accelerated Learning Initiative: Girls in this program are all considered too old for their grade and are at a high risk of dropping out.
-At the end of the year, 81% of girls were promoted two grades in a single academic year, 18% were promoted one grade, and less than 1% dropped out.
+Girls’ Accelerated Learning Initiative (Liberia): Girls in this program are all considered too old for their grade and are at a high risk of dropping out.
+In F2025, 82% of participating girls were promoted mid-year, putting them on track to advance two grades in one year and stay in school longer.

 Charity Intelligence has given CODE a High impact rating based on demonstrated impact per dollar spent.